fjaguero/site/_posts/2021-02-02-my-2020-annual-review.markdown

 ## Personal

-**Keep the progressive minimalism spirit.** By buying less and letting go what’s not essential.
+**Keep the progressive minimalism spirit.** By buying less and letting go of what is not essential.

 **Bring back philosophy into my reading habit.** In the last few years I’ve been reading a lot of philosophy and it had a remarkable impact in my life.
 Lately I replaced this with more work-related topics.
 I’m starting this year with Popper’s “The Open Society and its Enemies”.